marcinguy/cyanogenmod-stagefright/README.md

 https://www.exploit-db.com/exploits/38226/

-Got a Samsung Galaxy S3  Neo+ GT-9301I phone to play with .... figured out I play with custom rom (user debug build) so I can change things and experiment ... decided to use Cyanogenmod ... got the source ca. 20 GB of source code :) compiled it over night ... than rooted and flashed my mobile
+Got a Samsung Galaxy S3  Neo+ GT-9301I phone to play with .... figured out I play with custom rom (user debug build) so I can change things and experiment ... decided to use Cyanogenmod ... got the source ca. 20 GB of source code :) compiled it over night ... than rooted and flashed my mobile.

 Here is the ready ROM: